 How to Register SimTools 2.0: https://www.xsimulator.net/community/threads/how-to-register-simtools-2-0.9720/

 Upgrading from the DIY to Pro SimTools license can be done by logging into SimTools.us.
 There you will find an upgrade path for a DIY license to Pro for $29.99.

 Installing SimTools 2.0 on a domain: https://www.xsimulator.net/community/threads/installing-2-0-on-a-domain-read-this.9526/#post-122320

-Backup 1.3 - Before you remove 1.3 backup this folder by making a zipped copy - C:\Users\(Your User Folder)\AppData\Local\SimTools
+Backup 1.3 - Before you remove 1.3, you can backup this folder by making a zipped copy - C:\Users\(Your User Folder)\AppData\Local\SimTools

 Then if you ever want to go back, simply install 1.3 and replace this folder with the zipped copy.

-You can also look up your SimTools license number, just log into SimTools.us: https://simtools.us/member-login/
+You can look up your SimTools license number, just log into SimTools.us: https://simtools.us/member-login/

 Use the email you purchased the Licenses with, and if you don't have a password, click reset password.